hphelion/documentation/cli.unix.reference.md

 </dl>

 ###Description
-Add a DNS record to the specified domain with the given name, type and data.
+Update a DNS record to the specified domain with the given name, type and data.

 ###Examples
 Create a DNS record for domain `mydomain.com` and record `A` for `www.mydomain.com` pointing to address 10.0.0.1: